 SG&A represent our distribution expenses, sales and marketing expenses and administrative expenses.
-The slight decrease in our SG&A in FY22 was primarily due to agile resource allocation and commercial management initiatives in anticipation of COVID impact in China.
+Increase in our SG&A in FY23 was primarily due to increase in commercial investment partially offset by cost management initiatives.

 Other operating income

 Please refer to the table in Note 6 to the consolidated financial statements of this annual report for additional details related to our other operating income.